Streaming in web applications

 • AI applications: Streaming responses from AIs powered by LLMs lets you display response text as it arrives rather than waiting for the full result

 HTTP responses typically send the entire payload to the client all at once.
-This approach can sometimes result in a slow user experience if the data is large or computationally intense.
+This approach can lead to noticeable delays for users, especially when handling large datasets or complex computations.

 How responses and requests typically flow between client and server, with the response sent in one large batch.